Australian Bush Tucker Guide

 This incredible tiny green plum has 50 times the Vitamin C of oranges, the richest source of Vitamin C in the world!
 Green, olive-sized Kakadu Plums can be found in the Northern Territory and Western Australia.

-Kakadu plum is considered a gift of the Dreamtime by Aboriginal culture due to it’s enormous potential for medicinal and dietary needs.
+Kakadu plum is considered a gift of the Dreamtime by Aboriginal culture due to its enormous potential for medicinal and dietary needs.

 With Australian bushfoods featuring more and more in grocery stores, keep an eye out & be sure to try for yourself!